CCH iFirm Taxprep Annual Tax Update for T1,T2,T3 and Forms – Live Webinar February 10 & 11, 2026

 T3 Tax and Form Changes

-• CRA Guidance on bare trust filings for 2024
+• CRA Guidance for 2025 filing requirements

 Forms Module Tax and Form Changes